 3This course addresses qualitative research methodologies with a particular emphasis on constructing grounded theory.
 Candidates will engage in the process, design, and critique of qualitative inquiry and research.
 Organizational and community issues will be explored and discovered through the analysis of patterns of beliefs, attitudes, and behaviors within interpersonal and intercultural contexts.
 The course includes theory and practice related to initiating an inquiry; gathering, recording and analyzing data; and evaluating a study.
 (Prerequisites: Eligibility for CAGS level coursework, and a graduate level course in research design).

 - School Psychology Specialization – 12 credits minimum

 To fulfill this specialization component, you’ll consult with your advisor to identify courses that meet certification requirements based on the competencies met in your master’s degree program.

 12As the culminating component in the school psychology program, this field experience will be done in a public school setting under the supervision of a certified school psychologist.
 Students will also attend a seminar on campus to discuss their experiences, present psychological evaluations and interventions, and engage in mutual problem solving relative to dilemmas and issues encountered in the field experience.
 Prerequisites include completion of all required courses and permission of the internship instructor.
 Students are required to take the Praxis II exam.

-- Total for CAGS in Educational Leadership, School Psychology Concentration – 33 credits
+- Minimum total for CAGS in School Psychology – 33 credits

 Getting started is easy!Apply today or request more info.